AntoineDupre/2018-tango-meeting/slideshow.md

 Magnet Configuration
 -----
-The magnet properties are converted to the json file format by a script that takes a total of four input sources:
+The magnet properties are converted to the json file format by a script that needs a total of four input sources:
 1. A lattice file that contains all the magnets in the Linac, their type and length
 2. A magnet to power supply mapping file (xls)
 3. The xls sheet of calibration data
 4. A sheet of alarm interlock tags from the PLC

+The result is Json configuration files for all the powersupply, magnet and circuit devices in the accelerator, as well as PyAlarm devices.

 ---
 name: Getting to the Json